siddi582/GDPPredictor/README.md

 # Model:
 After performing ETL,
-- We will filter countries into two categories (developed and developing) countries(based on gdp/per capita);
+- We will filter countries into two categories developed and developing countries based on GDP (per capita);
 - We will be running a Linear Regression model, predicting GDP over all Economic Indicators(2019-2023);

 # Visulations:
-1. How Gdp affected CPI
+1. How GDP affected CPI
 2. How all economic indicators responsed in increase of covid cases
 3. Analyse precovid and postcovid
 4. Heat map displaying covid cases and gdp

 # Data set:
-- Decide whether we use monthly, quarterly or yearly.?
+- Decide whether we use monthly, quarterly or yearly.

 # Results:
 - Based on data set (2019-2023) we will be presenting the following outcomes: